wp-plugins/social-media-metrics/README.txt

 Displays scores from <a href="http://klout.com">Klout<a> and <a href="http://peerindex.net">PeerIndex</a> in widget.

 Set up accounts on Klout and PeerIndex *before* activating the plugin.
-Sometimes, it takes a while for PeerIndex to calulate a score.
-If your score on the PeerIndex website is "N/A", then the plugin will not display any information for PeerIndex.
-Because Klout info comes from an iframe and there's no API, you see what Klout provides.

 == Installation ==